marcelduin/Micrio.Blogpost.wasm-v3/README.md

 So it has to be broken up into multiple segments to make it look like a smooth part of a sphere inside WebGL.
 Instead of representing it as 6 vertex coordinates, this number is now `numberOfSegments * numberOfSegments * 2 * 3`, based on the zoom level of the tile to be drawn.

 It all makes sense.
-But it took a long time before I got it right; not even mentioning the separate texture UV buffers here.
+But it took a long time before I got it right; not even mentioning the separate texture coordinate buffers here.

 ![A WebAssembly vertex buffer as Float32Array](img/vertexbuffer.png "The Float32Array vertex buffer generated by WebAssembly in the JS console")
 *The Float32Array vertex buffer generated by WebAssembly in the JS console*